-The /usr/etc/hippi.imap file maps hostnames (or IP addresses) to HIPPI I-fields.
-Optionally, for systems with HIPPI boards that do not store a media access control (MAC) address1, a 6-byte universal IEEE address (called ULA or MAC address) can also be mapped.
-The file can contain up to 2048 lines.
+The /usr/etc/hippi.imap file maps network connection names (or "inet" addresses) to HIPPI I-fields and universal LAN MAC (ULA) addresses.
+It should contain an entry for each remote (destination) endpoint and for each local (source) endpoint.
+For endpoints on which the HIPPI hardware that does not store a hardware address2, a 6-byte IEEE address (called ULA or MAC address) can also be mapped.
+The file can contain up to 2048 lines (mappings).